GOP Rep. Hunter Says He Will Resign 'After The Holidays,' Days After Guilty Plea

 He told KUSI, a TV station in San Diego, that he would plead guilty to charges of illegal use of campaign funds.
 "It's important not to have a public trial for three reasons, and those three reasons are my kids," he told KUSI.

-On Thursday, the House Ethics Committee urged Hunter to stop voting on legislation in order to "preserve public confidence in the legislative process when a sitting Member of Congress has been convicted of a serious crime."
+On Thursday, the House Ethics Committee urged Hunter to stop voting on legislation to "preserve public confidence in the legislative process when a sitting Member of Congress has been convicted of a serious crime."
 Hunter had voted on the House floor a day earlier.